 In dialogue with the site's halls, the visual artists Tamara de Laval (S) and Charlotte Petersen (DK) have staged an exhibition on dreams and living spaces.
 As they say: Our exhibition likes people!
 Already outside the house, you meet a “Blomsterköje” (willow hut), for Tamara de Laval wants to show the growth of nature and create hope.

 In general, the two artists, with their works, want to make room for the soul and life force that they experience have narrow conditions in today's troubled society and the looming crisis caused by human predation on nature.

-The Swedish journalist Barbro Westling, in her catalog text, looks at man's greater and greater separation from a deeper nature, she writes, among other things:
+The Swedish critic in arts and literature Barbro Westling looks at man's greater and greater separation from a deeper nature, she writes, among other things, in her catalogue text:

 “We usually look at nature as harmony, consonance and balance, as opposed to culture's jumble and conflicts.
 Perhaps this is partly the reason why the adjective naturally is a word that arouses distrust, perhaps even offending.
 Simply because the natural has become alien to us.